ananjaser1211/FloydQ_Reports/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature Request
-about: Create a feature request to help us software more useful
+about: Create a Feature Request to help us improve the ROM.
-title: "[Feature]"
+title: "Feature"
 labels: ''
 assignees: ''